 Internal Audit shall be objective and independent from the operational functions.
-The independent position of Internal Audit is safeguarded by independent reporting to the Management Board and Supervisory Board, unrestricted access to senior management and frequent meetings with the chairman of the Supervisory Board and the chairperson of the Audit Committee.
+The independent position of Internal Audit is safeguarded by independent reporting to the Management Board and Supervisory Board, unrestricted access to senior management and frequent meetings with the chair of the Supervisory Board and the chair of the Audit and Risk Committee.